DeeptanshuM/learningDeepLearning/README.md

 - use open source implementation if possible
 - use retrained models and fine-tune on your dataset

+### Quiz - Deep convolutional models
+- as you move to deeper layers in a ConvNet: nH and nW decrease while nC increases
+- typically in a ConvNet: Multiple CONV layers are followed by a POOl layer and there are FC layers in the last few layers
+- false: In order to be able to build very deep networks, we usually only use pooling layers to downsize the height/width of the activation volumes while convolutions are used with “valid” padding.
+Otherwise, we would downsize the input of the model too quickly.
+- false: Training a deeper network (for example, adding additional layers to the network) allows the network to fit more complex functions and thus almost always results in lower training error.
+For this question, assume we’re referring to “plain” networks.
+- Suppose you have an input volume of dimension 64x64x16.
+How many parameters would a single 1x1 convolutional filter have (including the bias)?
+Ans = 17
+- The following equation captures the computation in a ResNet block.
+What goes into the two blanks above?
+	- a[l+2]=g(W[l+2]g(W[l+1]a[l]+b[l+1])+bl+2+_______ )+_______ Ans= a[l], 0
 ***

 ## Course 5: Sequence Models